 - Beef or turkey jerky

-- Bottled waters
+- Bottled waters and powder packets

 - Capri Suns or juice boxes